Recycling and conservation come to mind when we think of sustainable activities.

 Where Did the Three Pillars of Sustainability Come From?

-Thus the term “sustainable development” arose, being first published in 1980 when the International Union for Conservation of Nature and Natural Resources (IUCN), United Nations Environment Programme (UNEP), and World Wildlife Fund (WWF) published their ‘World Conservation Strategy‘, subtitled ‘Living Resource Conservation for Sustainable Development‘.
+Thus, the phrase "sustainable development" came into use.
+It was first used in 1980 when the World Wildlife Fund (WWF), United Nations Environment Programme (UNEP), and International Union for Conservation of Nature and Natural Resources (IUCN) published their "World Conservation Strategy," with the subtitle "Living Resource Conservation for Sustainable Development."

 Exploring The Three Pillars of Sustainability

 If we only succeed in two of the three sustainability pillars, we end up with:

 Let's look at each of these pillars and how each influences the others.